 As medical technology has advanced over the years, new refractive surgery options have emerged.
 Some types, for instance, replace or support your natural lens rather than reshaping the cornea to improve your vision.

 Along with LASIK, types of refractive surgery you might consider include:

-At Rocky Mountain Eye Center, refractive eye surgery is an outpatient procedure that’s performed in their state-of-the-art surgical center in Missoula.
+At Rocky Mountain Eye Center, refractive eye surgery is an outpatient procedure that’s performed in our state-of-the-art surgical center in Missoula.

-The refractive surgery specialists at Rocky Mountain Eye Center are highly skilled and have extensive experience performing numerous corrective procedures.
-These talented physicians help you make an informed decision about which refractive surgery best suits your circumstances and expectations.
+Dr. Chad Nedrud performs refractive surgery at Rocky Mountain Eye Center.
+He is board certified in ophthalmology and fellowship trained in cornea and refractive surgery.
+Dr. Nedrud is highly skilled and has extensive experience having performed thousands of corrective procedures.
+He prides himself in taking time to help you make an informed decision about which refractive surgery best suits your circumstances and expectations

 Schedule a consultation today at Rocky Mountain Eye Center to find out more about refractive eye surgery and what it can mean for your vision.
 Call the office or book your appointment online.